akoenig/angular-deckgrid/README.md

 The grid items will be distributed by your configured CSS selectors.
 An example:

     .deckgrid[deckgrid]::before {
-        /* Defines that the grid should have 3 columns.
+        /* Specifies that the grid should have a maximum of 4 columns.
 Each column will have the classes 'column' and 'column-1-4' */
         content: '4 .column.column-1-4';
         display:none;
     }